Hewlett-Packard-ESS/docker-devenv/README.md

 ```

 ## Sudo/Admin
-Sudo is installed and the hpess user has ALL password-less access.
+Sudo is installed and the docker user has ALL password-less access.